This story was originally published in 2017.

 “I was terribly hurt in this town, and vastly loved,” Angelou says in the film of her hard-won time spent there as a child.

 Her memories are punctuated with good times, too, often associated with her brother Bailey and her grandmother, who taught her to read.
-But Angelou also remembers how her grandmother, who owned the only black-owned store in Stamps, was disgraced when three white girls came to the store one day, stripped down nearly naked and showed themselves to her.
+But Angelou also remembers how her grandmother, who owned the only Black-owned store in Stamps, was disgraced when three white girls came to the store one day, stripped down nearly naked and showed themselves to her.

 “The atmosphere was pressed down with old fears,” Angelou said of the town in the documentary.

 Angelou was also raped — “I won’t say severely raped, all rape is severe,” Angelou once said — when she was nearly 8 years old, which she also discussed in “Caged Bird.”
-At the time, women, much less black women, didn’t talk openly about being raped.

 The film also delves into Angelou’s later involvement with civil rights advocacy, including work done with Martin Luther King Jr. and Malcolm X.